 PARKING

-Vehicles must display a valid parking sticker in the designated place.
-Do not park in a Reserved, Visitor or Handicapped space unless eligible.
-Tickets will be issued and fines must be paid.
-Cars may be towed from these spaces.
+Vehicles must display a valid parking sticker in the designated space.
+Do not park in a reserved, visitor or handicapped space unless eligible.
+Tickets will be issued, and fines must be paid.
+Cares may be towed from these spaces.